JonahBraun/debs-recipes/_posts/2005-11-14-thai-chicken.md

 This tasty Thai stirfry is easy to make with common ingredients in your kitchen.

 - 1 T oil
-- 1 lb boneless chicken, breasts or thighs
+- 1 lb boneless chicken, breasts or thighs, cut into bite sized pieces
-- 10 oz chicken broth
+- 10 oz (1 ¼ c) chicken broth
 - 2 T honey
 - 2 T soy sauce
 - ¼ c peanut butter